 - If the worker has immediately departed work to seek medical attention or has missed time from work as a result of a work-related injury or illness, the Supervisor must complete the WorkSafeBC Form 7 - Employer's Report of Injury or Occupational Disease.

-- For assistance with filling out the Form 7, please refer to the Form 7 Reference guide or contact Dennis Leung (HR) at firstname.lastname@example.org or 778-782-9498.
+- For assistance with filling out the Form 7, please refer to the Form 7 Reference guide or contact the Return to Work/Disability Management Office (RTW-DM) at firstname.lastname@example.org.

-- Once complete, the Form 7 is submitted to Dennis Leung (HR) by email email@example.com and copied to Anne Carchesio (EHRS) firstname.lastname@example.org.
+- Once complete, the Form 7 is submitted to the RTW-DM office by email email@example.com and copied to Anne Carchesio (EHS) firstname.lastname@example.org.

 - When the Supervisor is in contact with the employee, he or she should advise the worker to initiate the Worker's Report of Injury or Occupational Disease by calling the WorkSafeBC Teleclaim Contact Centre at 1-888-967-5377.

 What other reporting is required?